cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

         :else (error "Unknown procedure type -- APPLY" procedure)))
 ```

-Again it is a case analysis:
+Again it is a case analysis.
+Let's go through it.
 We first check if a procedure is a primitive procedure with `primitive-procedure?`.
 A procedure is a primitive procedure if it is looked up in the environment and it was in the list of primitive procedures defined in the
 environment.